binhnguyenduc/lgtm-lbac-proxy/contrib/labelstores/example/README.md

 ## Reference

-See `labelstore.go` in the project root for the official `ConfigMapHandler` implementation.
+See `labelstore.go` in the project root for the official `FileLabelStore` implementation.